Hook formulas for skew shapes III. Multivariate and product formulas: Final remarks

 \subsection{Shifted shapes}

 One of the main results of this paper is to give families of skew shapes whose number of SYT is given by a product formula.
 A natural direction is to study the same question for shifted skew shapes.

-Naruse \cite{Strobl} also announced two formulas (of type $B$ and type $D$) for the number of standard tableaux of shifted skew shape (see \cite[\S 8]{MPP2}) in terms of analogues of excited diagrams.
-The \emph{type~$B$ excited diagrams} are obtained from the diagram of $\mu$ by applying the following \emph{type~$B$ excited moves}:
+Naruse in~\cite{Strobl} also announced two formulas (of type $B$ and type~$D$) for the number of standard tableaux of shifted skew shape (see \cite[$\S$8]{MPP2}), in terms of analogues of excited diagrams.\footnote{This result was recently proved and further generalized in~\cite{NO}.}

+The \emph{type~$B$ excited diagrams} are obtained from the diagram of~$\mu$ by applying the following \emph{type~$B$ excited moves}:

 We denote the set of type $B$ excited diagrams of shifted skew shape $\lambda/\mu$ by $\ED^B(\lambda/\mu)$.
 Following the arguments in Section~\ref{ss:excited-flagged} and \cite[\S 3]{MPP1}, the type~$B$ excited diagrams of $\lambda/\mu$ are equivalent to certain flagged tableaux of shifted shape $\mu$ and to certain non-intersecting paths (cf.~\cite{Ste}).